Hi, I’m Chef Kathy, the owner of Food Lover’s Odyssey Vacations.

 Although I received my formal training as an adult, I’ve been cooking since before I was 8 years old.
-It started in my mom’s Italian-American kitchen, and my Italian grandmother’s Calfornia kitchen.
+It started in my mom’s Italian-American kitchen, and my Italian grandmother’s California kitchen.
 The first food memories I have are of making chocolate chip cookies, watching my Sicilian grandmother roll pasta dough out the length of a table, and gazing from a kitchen stool as my mom worked magic with flour, sugar, eggs and butter.
 Even back then, I would constantly change recipes until I got them to taste exactly how I wanted.
 At that time, this meant adding my favorite food, chocolate, to everything and taking walnuts out of every recipe, even rocky road.
 My mom indulged me most of the time, except when I wanted to add chocolate to the ravioli.

 Cooking, and especially baking, have always been my passions.
 I would gawk at pastry shop windows like most other girls do outside Tiffany’s.
 I was dazed and amazed at those edible jewels in the window, and always wanted to be the one to create them.
 So, after a few years as an English teacher, I followed my childhood pastry dreams and went to Le Cordon Bleu in Paris where I received a “Grande Diplome” in both savory cooking and pastry arts.
 I chose Le Cordon Bleu Paris because I was, and still am, head over heels in love with the city and its pastry shops.
 I interned at a patisserie in Paris.
 After Paris, I returned to California and worked in the pastry department at Julia’s Kitchen in Napa, as a culinary instructor for COPIA and as a private chef and private culinary instructor.
 Italy and France kept calling me back, though.